Finxy1105/Gameshop/README.md

 ## Deployment

-To deploy this project, write this in backend in one terminal
+To deploy this project, open two terminals

+In the first one:

 ```bash
   cd backend
   python manage.py runserver
 ```

-And this in frontend in another terminal
+In the second one:

 ```bash
   cd frontend